Ranting

 As the sun set, I realized something.
 Horses don’t promise the moon.
 They’re just there, solid and dependable, ready to move forward.
 Unicorns?
 They leave you empty-handed when reality kicks in.

-I spent the last hour with Camila, untangling ropes, telling her about my latest project fails.
-No buzzwords, no pretense, just something real.
+I spent the last hour with Camila, untangling ropes and sharing my latest project fails.
+No buzzwords, no pretending, just keeping it real.

 Walking home under the twilight sky, I felt clearer than I had all week.
 Maybe it’s time to build more horses in my life.
 Real, steady, built to last.